Adversarially robust clustering with optimality guarantees: Numerical experiments

 \subsection{Choice of initialization and error metric}

-We evaluate the performance of our algorithm to its two most closest competitors, namely the \kmed algorithm, which uses the $\ell_1$ metric for performing both the clustering step and estimation step, and the \kmeans algorithm, which uses the $\ell_2^2$ distance for both of the above steps.
+We evaluate the performance of our algorithm against its two closest competitors: the $ \ell_1$-metric-based \kmed algorithm, which performs both the cluster labeling step and estimation step using the $ \ell_1$ metric, and the $ \ell_2^2$-distance-based \kmeans algorithm, which uses the $\ell_2^2$ distance for both steps.
 In theory, all three algorithms are expected to provide good statistical guarantees when initialized near the ground truth.
 However, in practice, a good initialization condition is not always met, and one often uses random initialization to initiate the clustering process.
-In accordance to the above, we explore the performance benefits of these clustering algorithms using the following initialization. \begin{itemize}[leftmargin=*] \itemsep{0.5em} \item \textbf{Random}: We randomly select $k$ data points in the given dataset as the initial centroids of each clustering algorithm. \item \textbf{Omniscient}: To assess the performance of the clustering techniques if the initializations were close to the ground truth, we initialize all the methods using the exact centroids. \end{itemize} Suppose the final labels for the true (excluding outlier) data points are $\hat z_1,\dots, \hat z_n$ For both of the initializations, we compare the mislabeling proportion (MP) defined as
+Accordingly, we explore the performance benefits of these clustering algorithms using the following initialization. \begin{itemize}[leftmargin=*] \itemsep{0.5em} \item \textbf{Random}: We randomly select $k$ data points in the given dataset as the initial centroids of each clustering algorithm. \item \textbf{Omniscient}: To assess the performance of the clustering techniques if the initializations were close to the ground truth, we initialize all the methods using the exact centroids. \end{itemize} Suppose the final labels for the true (excluding outlier) data points are $\hat z_1,\dots, \hat z_n$ For both of the initializations, we compare the mislabeling proportion (MP) defined as $\ell(\{\hat z_i\}_{i=1}^n,\{z_i\}_{i=1}^n)$ in \eqref{eq:kmed_1}.